Discover Good Food’s tips, tricks, recipes and ideas to make frightfully good Halloween cupcakes – without spending hours in the kitchen.

 Get the recipe for our hooting Halloween owls.

 Spider nest cakes

-This has to be one of the quickest ways to add some spook to your sweet treats.
-Simply turn your cupcakes upside-down and add a blob of icing sugar to each cake, followed by a small bundle of candy floss and a plastic toy spider.
+This has to be one of the quickest ways to add some spook factor to your sweet treats.
+Simply turn your cupcakes upside down and add a blob of icing sugar to each cake, followed by a small bundle of candy floss and a plastic toy spider.
 Go the extra mile by baking brightly-coloured cakes with hundreds and thousands, and making your own edible spiders from liquorice and chocolate buttons.
 Arachnophobes beware!

 Get the recipe for our spider nest cakes.

 Kids will love decorating these easy-peasy chocolate cupcakes with an assortment of sweets and fondant icing, so let their creativity go wild!

 When making the cakes, add a few drops of black food colouring to the mixture for an extra hint of dark magic.
 You can also colour the icing black and pipe it from a bag to decorate cute cat cupcakes, complete with pink whiskers.
 Or create an alarming array of monster faces with white, green and pink fondant and jelly sweets.
 Use liquorice allsorts, dolly mixture, laces, gummy teeth, lips and anything else in your sweetie collection for some wierd and wacky expressions.

 Get the recipe for our Halloween chocolate cupcakes.

 How to throw a last minute Halloween party

 What are your top tips for making Halloween cupcakes?
 Leave a comment below...